wk0/truffle-uport-drizzle-react-materialui-starter/README.md

 Drizzle Truffle Box: https://github.com/truffle-box/drizzle-box mashed up with the uport-box http://truffleframework.com/boxes/react-uport

 ## Environmental Variables
-You need to set infuraKey, uportNudgeClientID and uportNudgeSignerKey (checkout config/env.js)
+You need to set infuraKey, uportNudgeClientID, and uportNudgeSignerKey (checkout config/env.js)

 ## Installation
 1. Make sure you have Truffle and Ganace CLI (I'm using the GUI)